PresageLabs/PrediBench/predibench-frontend-react/src/content/about.md

-***Can AI predict the future?***
+> Can AI predict the future?

 AI models shine on within-distribution tasks, thus cracking standardized math or medicine exams ; but what about predicting the future, the realm of out-of-distribution events ?

 We decided to put test this forecasting ability : this yields Predibench.

-> Every day, we let AI models bet 1$ on some top Polymarket events.
+**Every day, we let AI models bet 1$ on top events from [Polymarket](https://polymarket.com/).**

-Then, we can track the profit and additional metrics such as the Brier score.
+Tracking the profits on different metrics then yields the above leaderboard.

 This benchmark **cannot be overfitted**: since the test events are real-time prediction markets following real-world events, there’s no chance that models have seen the test set in training.
-It is also **generalist** in nature: the questions picked from Polymarket are very broad in nature, ranging from economics to celebrities.
+It is also **generalist** in nature, since the questions picked from Polymarket cover a wide range of newsworthy topic, from economics to pop culture.
-Finally, it evaluates LLMs agentic abilities : they can retrieve information from the Web.

-We make this work entirely open source: code, data, experiments, to let the community iterate on it.
+We publish the entirety of this work in open source: code, data, experiments, to let the community iterate on it.

-## Intro
+## Why Predibench

 Prediction is a difficult science.
-We believe that in the future, AI models can possess a superhuman ability to predict the future.
+We believe that in the future, AI models are poised to possess a superhuman ability to predict the future.

-What does it take to predict the future?
-Or at least, to propose reliable estimates of probabilites?
+Why could that be?
+Because the ingredients of foresight are on the way to being mastered by AI models.

 Amongst the example of striking prediction ability shown by individuals in history, what these individuals had in common was a combination of profound knowledge and of well-applied, bold judgement (NOTE: forward-thinking?)

-In 1919, major French historian Jacques Bainville predicted that the Treaty of Versailles would have dire consequences[^consequences_politiques].
-Far from the optimism of his contemporaneous at the time, he announced an upcoming war : he announced that a powerful and revengeful social republic of Germany would raise again to power.
-He predicted that German would annex Austria, and the Sudeten german-speaking minorities.
-He announced the alliance of Russia and Germany, their siding together against Poland, and the alliance of Italy and Germany.
+In 1919, French historian Jacques Bainville predicted that the Treaty of Versailles that had just closed the World war, would have dire consequences[^consequences_politiques].
+Far from the optimism of his contemporaneous at the time, he announced an upcoming war.
+He announced that a powerful and revengeful social republic of Germany would raise again to power.
+That it would annex Austria, and the Sudeten german-speaking minorities.
+He announced the alliance of Russia and Germany, their siding together against Poland.
+He warned of the alliance of Italy.

-When the Second World War broke out, two decades later, it followed the exact steps predicted by Bainville.
-In 1940, 4 years after Bainville's death, France was defeated, as he had feared.
+When the Second World War broke out, two decades later, it followed the exact steps he had predicted.

 Bainville’s stunning prescience was not a product of chance: it was a mechanical application of his immense knowledge of European geopolitics and of his bold judgement, that defied the views of his time.